8 Ways To Reduce Your Reliance On Plastic

 Avoid plastic bottled water

 Bottled water is the biggest plastic culprit.
 An estimated 50 billion plastic water bottles were purchased in the U.S. last year.

 With the recycling rate in the U.S. at about 23%, that means 38 billion plastic water bottles wound up in the dump.
-Since some plastic takes up to 1000 years to biodegrade and that’s definitely not ideal for the planet!
+These plastic bottles won't ever be recycled into something new, which is a real bummer!
+And since some plastic takes up to 1000 years to biodegrade and that’s definitely not ideal for the planet!